 5. Accessibility and Compatibility Issues

 Ensuring websites are accessible to all users, including those with disabilities, and compatible across different browsers and devices, adds complexity to web development projects.
-Staying informed about accessibility standards and testing extensively is essential but time-consuming.
+Staying informed about accessibility standards and testing extensively---using devices such as the Apple iPad for mobile checks---are essential but time‑consuming practices.

 Reading more: